google/vizier/README.md

 ```

 ## Running a client
 The user may interact with the service via the client interface.
-The user first needs to setup the search space (i.e. `StudyConfig`):
+The user first needs to setup the search space, metrics, and algorithm, in the `StudyConfig`:

 ```
 from vizier.pyvizier import oss